nayeonkim93/PRS_tutorial_PENN/tutorial.md

 for i in {1..22}; do cat "prscs_pst_eff_a1_b0.5_phiauto_chr$i.txt" >> prscs_chr1-22.txt; done
 ```

-### 4. (If you have plink in your server or )Move back to the parent directory and run PLINK to calculate the polygenic risk score (PRS) based on the output from PRS-CS.
+### 4.Move back to the parent directory and run PLINK to calculate the polygenic risk score (PRS) based on the output from PRS-CS.
 Columns 2, 4, and 6 represent the SNP ID, the effect allele, and the effect size of the effect allele, respectively.

 ```